zmkfirmware/zmk/docs/docs/config/kscan.md

 };
 ```

-### Example: Multiplex
+### Example: Charliplex

-Since a multiplex driver will never align with a keyboard directly due to the un-addressable positions, a matrix transform should be used to map the pairs to the layout of the keys.
+Since a charliplex driver will never align with a keyboard directly due to the un-addressable positions, a matrix transform should be used to map the pairs to the layout of the keys.
 Note that the entire addressable space does not need to be mapped.

 ```devicetree